 It looks like a fresh-baked biscuit.
 But it’s really a direct mail piece (pictured above) sent out by Countybank down in South Carolina.
+(You can see the inside of the mailer below.)

 This clever campaign, targeting businesses in the bank’s area, offers new business customers a free biscuit breakfast for up to 13 people — delivered right to your doorstep — as long as you’re willing to meet with a Countybank representative.